Skip to Content

 Make Your Move

 GirlBoss New Zealand and the Ministry of Education have partnered to establish Make Your Move – an initiative that uses sport as a platform to encourage young women to explore careers in sports science, psychology, advanced medicine, surgery and other related fields.
 Make Your Move includes the GirlBoss Edge: Healthcare programme which saw 825 young women participate in a 10-day career accelerator online programme in April 2023.
-There are plans underway for more programmes to be delivered in the future.
+Follow Girlboss for future updates.

 Get Active